 Editorial Standards

-Local Government Accountability Inc (LGAI) produces research and analysis based on information available from public records and other sources.
+Local Government Accountability (LGAI) produces research and analysis based on information available from public records and other sources.
 While LGAI endeavors to ensure the accuracy of its publications, it does not guarantee that every statement or conclusion will be free from error.

 LGAI exercises its independent editorial judgment in determining what to publish.
 The organization reserves the right, in its sole discretion, to decide the scope, timing, and content of its publications.